FrancescoSarandrea/starter-academic/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Academic Template"
+title = "Random Trial"
-subtitle = ""
+subtitle = "I am making some practice on how to change colours and styles"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.